How Station Casinos is engaging 2,500 employees with Workplace

 Bringing more delightful moments to work

-Executive chefs in Station Casino hotel restaurants create incredible works of art on a plate and share them on Workplace for everyone to see.
+Executive chefs in hotel restaurants concoct incredible works of art on a plate and share them on Workplace for everyone to see.
 The events management team shares sneak peeks of famous artists performing live in concert venues.
 Workplace has allowed people to share and delight in these moments at work, which has boosted employee engagement and morale.